Top 10 · CA

 - 0

-California ranks #1 nationally for indexed oral & maxillofacial pathologists.
+California ranks #1 nationally for indexed oral and maxillofacial pathologists.
 Indexed density: 0.03 per 100K residents (population 39.43M ).

 Verified · NPPES (CMS)refreshed May 7, 2026